Acclimatisation society: In Britain

 The British acclimatisation society originated from an idea proposed by the management of The Field magazine.
-A meeting was held on January 21, 1859, at the London Tavern on Bishopsgate Street.
-The attendees included Professor Richard Owen at the head of the table, and the servings included a large pike, American partridges, a young bean goose and an African eland.
+A meeting was held on 21 January 1859, at the London Tavern on Bishopsgate Street.
+The attendees included Richard Owen at the head of the table, and the servings included a large pike, American partridges, a young bean goose and an African eland.
 At the meeting, Mitchell and others suggested that many of those exotic animals could live in the British wilderness.
-A few days later, Professor Owen wrote to The Times, praising the taste of the eland and advocating animal introductions.
+A few days later, Owen wrote to The Times, praising the taste of the eland and advocating animal introductions.

-On June 26, 1860, another meeting was held and the Acclimatisation Society was formally founded in London.
+On 26 June 1860, another meeting was held and the Acclimatisation Society was formally founded in London.
 A year later, the Secretary to the Society, Frank Buckland, a popular naturalist known for his taste in exotic meats, noted the "success" of the Society in introducing peafowl, common pheasant, European swans, starlings and linnets into Australia, through the efforts of Edward Wilson.
-One of the supporters of the Society was Miss Burdett Coutts.
+One of the supporters of the Society was Burdett Coutts.
 Other such societies spread quickly around the world, particularly to European colonies in the Americas, Australia and New Zealand.
 In many instances they existed both as societies for the study of natural history as well as to improve the success rate of introduced species.
-In 1850, English sparrows were introduced into America and Eugene Schieffelin introduced starlings in 1890 as part of a plan to introduce all the birds mentioned in Shakespeare.
+In 1850, English sparrows were introduced into America, and Eugene Schieffelin introduced starlings in 1890.